jekyll/jekyll/site/_docs/configuration.md

   -
     scope:
       path: "" # an empty string here means all files in the project
-      type: "posts"
+      type: "post"
     values:
       layout: "default"
 {% endhighlight %}

-Now, this will only set the layout for files where the type is `posts`.
+Now, this will only set the layout for files where the type is `post`.
-The different types that are available to you are `pages`, `posts`, `drafts` or any collection in your site.
+The different types that are available to you are `page`, `post`, `draft` or any collection in your site.
 While `type` is optional, you must specify a value for `path` when creating a `scope/values` pair.

 As mentioned earlier, you can set multiple scope/values pairs for `defaults`.